 To be on the winning team as a running back in the NFL, you must have a speed that no one can get ahead of.
 So who is the fastest running back of all time?
 Bo Jackson is the fastest running back of all time.
 He is also known as one of the greatest athletes of all time.
 He played not only in the NFL, but he played major league baseball as well.

-Jackson could be considered an unreal physical specimen at 6’1″ 227 lbs.
+Jackson could be considered an unreal physical specimen at 6’1″ and 227 lbs.
 He ran an amazing 4.12 seconds—hand-timed, that is—40-yard dash at the NFL Combine, and that still remains the fastest verifiable 40-yard dash time ever recorded at any NFL Combine.
-During his four seasons in the NFL, Jackson raced for 2,782 yards (2,544 m) and 16 touchdowns with an average yards per carry of 5.4.
+During his four seasons in the NFL, Jackson raced for 2,782 yards (2,544 m) and 16 touchdowns with an average yard per carry of 5.4.

 Bo Jackson’s Background

 Vincent Edward “Bo” Jackson, born on the 30th of November 1962, is an American former professional football and baseball player.
 In fact, he is the only professional athlete in history that has an All-Star title in both baseball and football.
 As mentioned earlier, he is one of the greatest athletes of all time.
 And he earned this reputation all thanks to his elite talent in multiple sports.

 Jackson played college football for the Auburn Tigers, and in 1985, he won the Heisman Trophy.
 He played as a running back for the Los Angeles Raiders in the National Football League and for the Kansas City Royals, Chicago White Sox, and California Angels in Major League Baseball.
 In 1996, he was inducted into the College Football Hall of Fame.